Design and Architecture

 • relax::Function is a high-level functional program representation.
 A relax.Function represents high-level graph structure, usually corresponds to an end-to-end model or a sub-graph of the overall model.
 You can view a relax.Function as a computational graph with additional support for control-flow, and complex data structures.

-• tir::PrimFunc is a low-level program representation that contains elements including loop-nest choices, multi-dimensional load/store, threading, and vector/tensor instructions.
+• tirx::PrimFunc is a low-level program representation that contains elements including loop-nest choices, multi-dimensional load/store, threading, and vector/tensor instructions.
 It is usually used to represent an operator program that executes a (possibly-fused) layer in a model.

-During the compilation and transformation, all relax operators are lowered to tir::PrimFunc or TVM PackedFunc, which can be executed directly on the target device, while the calls to relax operators are lowered to calls to low-level functions (e.g. R.call_tir or R.call_dps).
+During the compilation and transformation, all relax operators are lowered to tirx::PrimFunc or TVM PackedFunc, which can be executed directly on the target device, while the calls to relax operators are lowered to calls to low-level functions (e.g. R.call_tir or R.call_dps).

 Transformations